 Welcome to the new look web site for Barton Town Council.
-Further detail will be added over the coming weeks, so please bear with us while the site develops.
-If you have any comments or suggestions on the content please contact Cllr Neil Jacques on email@example.com, or Cllr Paul Vickers on Cllr.PaulVickers@northlincs.gov.uk.
+If you have any comments or suggestions on the content please contact Cllr Neil Jacques on firstname.lastname@example.org, or Cllr Paul Vickers on Cllr.PaulVickers@northlincs.gov.uk.

 A warm welcome to the Barton-upon-Humber Town Council website which I hope you will find both informative and helpful.